Go To Top

 The pros and cons of home and auto insurance bundles

-But keep in mind that you don't always save money bundling.
+But keep in mind that you won't always save money bundling.
 You could find a provider with a low price on one of the two policies, which could result in better savings than a bundle.
 Here’s how that works:

-• If you pay $1,000 for car insurance from one insurer currently and $1,200 for home insurance from another, that adds up to $2,200.
+• If you currently pay $1,000 for car insurance from one insurer and $1,200 for home insurance from another, that's a total of $2,200.

 Should you bundle home and auto insurance in Kentucky?

 Prior to signing up for an auto and home bundle, it’s important to shop around.
 Bundling your car and homeowners insurance has many advantages; you only have to deal with a single company and with a single bill, and you typically get a discount on both policies.
-However bundling isn’t always the best deal.
+Yet bundling isn’t always the best deal.

 Some companies have cheap car insurance rates but less competitive home insurance rates, and vice versa.
 You might pay less overall by choosing two different companies for your insurance.